codewith-hardik/foodies.com/readme.md

 Since this is a static template, no build steps are required.
 You can also use a local server (like Live Server extension in VSCode) to preview.

-✅ You’re ready to explore and customize FreshCart!
+✅ You’re ready to explore and customize Foodies.com!